Amazon Go was never about checkout

 Why does removing checkout matter?

 Checkout is one of retail’s most fixed moments.
 Removing it reframes convenience from speed to absence.
-No queue.
-No interruption.
-No break in flow.
+No queue and no interruption of flow.

 What does Amazon Go suggest about customer experience design?

-It suggests that the biggest experience gains may come from removing steps that no longer earn their existence, rather than optimizing them.
+It suggests the biggest experience gains may come from removing steps that no longer earn their existence, rather than optimizing them.
+Removing a step only works when the system absorbs its control logic and handles exceptions cleanly.

 What is the key takeaway from Amazon Go in 2016?